 Indoor rabbits need soft bedding.
 This will need changing every week and spot cleaning every day.

 If your rabbit will be living outside, they should have a home that is off the ground but has a ramp down to the grass where they can stretch their legs and exercise while chewing on their food.

 Whatever type of enclosure you have, you will need to spend plenty of time with your Mini Lop.
 This time enables you to form a close bond with the rabbit, and they with you.
 It will enable them to trust you and should prevent them from biting or trying to escape.
 The Mini Lop will form a close bond with all their human family, as long as you spend enough time together.

 Do Mini Lops Get Along with Other Pets?

 Mini Lops prefer to live as part of a bonded pair.
-You should give two rabbits time to get to know one another before putting them in the same enclosure, but once they have got acquainted, they will prove company for one another.
+You should give two rabbits time to get to know one another before putting them in the same enclosure, but once they have gotten acquainted, they will provide company for one another.

 Rabbits are prey animals, and even Mini Lops, which have never lived in the wild, have a natural response.
 If they perceive danger, they will try to dart away.
 Potential danger can include loud noises and bright lights, as well as other pets including cats and dogs, so they may not mix well with other animals.

 Mini Lops should be fed a diet that is 70% hay.
 This should be good quality, for example, Orchard or Timothy hay, but you can feed other grasses as an occasional snack.
 The remainder of their diet should be made up of fruits, vegetables, and pellets.
 Pellets are especially important because they help provide the vitamins and minerals that they do not get from their everyday food.